 In this respect, curiously, I have a little more sympathy towards the common OSRian perspective.
 Not because I think high fantasy is terrible, but just because I think its become a bit tired and overdone.
 And absent high fantasy, sword & sorcery is the obvious alternative.
 However, to be perfectly honest with you, I'm not that big a fan of sword & sorcery either.
 It has a lot of great ideas.
 A lot of great concepts.
 Most of the implementation of it that I've seen is honestly not very good, though, and makes high fantasy start sounding much better.

 Rather, my tastes in fantasy lean more towards the darker, more modern--yet still deep and lengthy--anti-heroic fantasy epics.
-Douglas Hulick's book is a great example of what I like, and is definately on my "one to watch" list.
+Douglas Hulick's book is a great example of what I like, and is definitely on my "one to watch" list.
 Although not secondary world fantasy, Jim Butcher's fantasy noir Dresden Files is one of my favorite series ongoing currently.
 Glen Cook's Black Company books are hugely influential.

 Although there's some superficial similarities to sword & sorcery, those similarities really arose out of a completely different environment, and it's easy to trace where they came from; it's not simply what's old coming around as new again, it's what's new resembling what's old in a few ways for completely independent reasons--while also still being quite different from what was old at the same time.